Blendshe/301-Knowledge-Base/ReadMe.md

 6. replaceable - do not need to change the whole page, just the comonent
 7. maintainable
 8. reliable
-9. independent - if thee is a problem only one component is affected
+9. independent - if there is a problem only one component is affected